vijayanant/vijayanant.github.io/content/posts/building-a-newsletter/index.md

 > Go beyond the surface-level discussions of what "works" and take a deep dive into the craft of quality software.
 This newsletter explores the principles, patterns, and practices that lead to code that is not just functional, but also well-designed, maintainable, and a pleasure to work with.
 Expect practical advice, in-depth analysis, and a relentless focus on technical excellence.

-## The Platform: Buttondown
+## The Platform: Zoho Campaigns

-I've decided to use [Buttondown](https://buttondown.email/) as the platform for my newsletter.
-It's a simple, elegant, and developer-friendly platform that's perfect for my needs.
+I've decided to use [Zoho Campaigns](https://www.zoho.com/campaigns/) as the platform for my newsletter.
+It's a powerful and feature-rich platform that's perfect for my needs.

 {{< summary title="Key Takeaways" >}}